mezmer420/dashi/README.md

 # dashi
 ## _Yet Another Discord Bot_

-The code you're looking at is the result of a 16 year old who never used JavaScript before and one day decided to make a Discord bot.
-A lot of inefficiencies, a lot of hardcoded stuff, but hey, it works for me.

 A multi-function Discord bot created with Discord.js V14.
 Single guild bot.
 Features include unique phrase response ("dialects"), text and slash commands, an economy/inventory system, reaction roles, music features, and more.

 Created by mezmer420#7301

-I did not know how to program in any way, shape, or form prior to this project.
-I learned basic JavaScript as I was creating this bot, and even now I still have much to learn.
-This was and is a fun project for me!

 ## Current Features: